Alaigal Oivathillai: Release and reception

 Alaigal Oivathillai was released on 18 July 1981.
 In a review dated 2 August 1981, the Tamil magazine Ananda Vikatan rated the film 50 out of 100.
 Sindhu-Jeeva of Kalki praised Kannan's cinematography, Ilaiyaraaja's music, editing and the climax for creating excitement and concluded calling it another colourful painting by Bharathiraja highlighting love.
-The then chief minister M. G. Ramachandran applauded the performance of Smitha, and encouraged her to perform more similar roles.
+The then Chief Minister of Tamil Nadu, M. G. Ramachandran applauded the performance of Smitha, and encouraged her to perform more similar roles.

 Accolades

 Alaigal Oivathillai won eight Tamil Nadu State Film Awards.
 They were Best Film, Best Director (Bharathiraja), Best Music Director (Ilaiyaraaja), Best Lyricist (Vairamuthu), Best Cinematographer (B. Kannan), Best Story Writer (Manivannan), Best Debut Actor Male (Karthik) and Best Debut Actor Female (Radha).

 Other versions

 Alaigal Oivathillai was simultaneously shot along with its Telugu version titled Seethakoka Chilaka by Bharathiraja himself with Karthik and Smitha reprising their roles, which was released one month later.
 Bharathiraja remade it in Hindi as Lovers in 1983.